Chanick-Park/Membership-pod/Accont_Modernization_separate_concerns.md

-# AccountViewModel: Separated Concerns & Architecture Diagram
+# AccountViewModel: Separated Concerns & Mermaid Diagram

-This document summarizes the major separated concerns for `AccountViewModel` and visualizes the suggested architecture for the `MyAccount` (Costco-Digital) module after refactoring.
+This document summarizes the separated concerns for `AccountViewModel` and visualizes the suggested architecture for the `MyAccount` module with Mermaid syntax.

 ---